 Bath is a compact city rich in history and famed for its elegance and incomparable architecture.
-For thousands of years its Baths, fed by a unique, ever-flowing, constantly hot spring, have attracted visitors, from the legendary Prince Bladud to the Romans, the eighteenth century great and good, and present day tourists, all eager to experience its healing effects.
+For thousands of years its Baths, fed by a unique, ever-flowing, constantly hot spring, have attracted visitors, from the legendary Prince Bladud to the Romans, the eighteenth century great and good, and the present day tourists, all eager to experience its healing effects.
 The local, honeyed stone inspired its Georgian architects to create the loveliest urban streets in England, graced by stylish squares and iconic crescents and set within superb countryside, that have gained it World Heritage status.

 Below are some examples of our most popular tours: